serverless-nextjs/serverless-next.js/packages/libs/lambda-at-edge/README.md

     env: {},
     args: ['build'],
     minifyHandlers: true,
-    // it is recommended to let your CF distribution do the compression as per the [docs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ServingCompressedFiles.html)
+    // it is recommended to let your CF distribution do the compression as per the docs - https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ServingCompressedFiles.html
     // however there have been issues in the past where CF doesn't compress lambda@edge responses, so we provide our own implementation in case is needed
     enableHTTPCompression: false
   }